-- co-researcher model) including a justification for the approach as well as when the approach will be used within the research project. - Indicate the input from the partner that has been or will be captured and how this input will be meaningfully integrated and incorporated into the needs assessment, planning, design, execution, analysis, and dissemination of the research. - Describe the resource allocation, decision-making, and equitable participation processes to be employed. - Describe any training, co-learning, or capacity-building actives that will be provided to both scientific researchers and community members on collaborative research approaches, decision-making, and equitable participation. - Describe the process measures used to assess the effectiveness of the chosen collaborative approach. - Letters of Community Collaboration, (suggested two-page limit per letter): Provide a letter signed by each community partner (e.g., LEC, representative of community-based organization) confirming their role and commitment to participate on the research team.
+- Describe the resource allocation, decision-making, and equitable participation processes to be employed. - Describe any training, co-learning, or capacity-building actives that will be provided to both scientific researchers and community members on collaborative research approaches, decision-making, and equitable participation. - Describe the process measures used to assess the effectiveness of the chosen collaborative approach. - Provide a letter signed by each community partner (e.g., LEC, representative of community-based organization) confirming their role and commitment to participate on the research team.
 If a community-based organization will be engaged, the letter of commitment should be signed by BOTH the organization point of contact leading the engagement and the organization's leadership endorsing the collaboration.
-The letter should include the qualifications and background of the individual and describe the relevance of those qualifications to the individual's role within the team and to the proposed research project. - Attachment 7: Impact Statement (three-page limit): Upload as "Impact.pdf".
-This attachment should be written in a manner that will be readily understood by readers without a background in science or medicine. - Describe the near-term scientific impact: Detail the anticipated outcome(s) or knowledge/materiel product(s) that will make important scientific advances and improve the understanding, prevention, and/or treatment of AD, ADRD, and/or TBI health outcomes. - Describe the near-term and long-term community impact: Explain how the research and/or outcomes will impact the field of study and/or the lives of individuals living with TBI, AD/ADRD, and/or their communities. - Describe the long-term scientific impact: Explain the anticipated long-term benefits from this research in the clinic or field.
-Discuss how the proposed materiel or knowledge product represents an improvement to currently available interventions, resources, pharmacological agents, devices, or clinical practice guidelines, if applicable. - Describe potential issues that might limit the impact of the proposed research and strategies that may be employed to overcome those issues.
+The letter should describe how the qualifications and background of the individual are relevant to the individual's role within the team and to the proposed research project. - Attachment 7: Impact Statement (three-page limit): Upload as "Impact.pdf".
+The impact statement is considered by all reviewers on the both the peer review and programmatic review panels, and therefore should be written in a manner that will be readily understood by readers without a background in science or medicine at or around the eighth-grade level.
+Do not use jargon.
+Applications should clearly detail the short- and long-term impact of the proposed research outcomes on the intersectional TBI, and/or AD/ADRD research fields.
+Additionally, the application should describe the steps the research needs to progress to provide near-term impact as well as persons with dementia and/or their support network.
+Applications should include the following: - How will the project address an important problem or a critical barrier to progress in the field? - If the aims of the project are successful, how will scientific knowledge, technical capability, clinical practice, and dementia care be improved? - If the aims of the project are successful, describe the feasibility of the timeline to meaningful implementation for the outcomes of the research? - What immediate, near-term benefit does successful completion of this project yield for persons living with TBI and/or AD/ADRD, their families and care partners/ caregivers? - How will near-term impact be communicated to the research and patient/care communities? - How will successful completion of the aims change the concepts, methods, technologies, treatments, services, or preventative interventions that drive this field?